-Click Open Script, and you’ll see your decision tree in a pop-over like this:
+Click Open Script, and you’ll see your decision tree in a larger pop-over like this:

-If another agent picks up the ticket, they return to the last viewed node, and can see each step taken previously by opening the History:
+This happens automatically: If another agent picks up a ticket, they return to the last viewed node, and can see each step taken previously by opening the History.

 Benefits of the Zendesk Agent Scripting App

-If you’re using a previous version of the Zendesk Agent Scripting app, you may want to upgrade to take advantages of these new benefits:
+If you’re using version 11 of the Zendesk Agent Scripting app, you may want to upgrade to take advantages of these new benefits:

 Here are the basic steps to get up and running:

-- For App File, locate the file zingtree-agent-scripting-v10.zip you downloaded in step 1.
+For App File, locate the filezingtree-agent-scripting.zip you downloaded in step 1.

 Configuring the App